ted-rcnet/Inav-Dev/docs/Telemetry.md

 **Warning** Chosen UART has to be 5V tolerant.
 If not, use 3.3V power supply instead (not tested)

-When external inverter is used, following configuration has to be applied:
+When the external inverter is used, following configuration has to be applied:

 ```
-set smartport_uart_unidir = ON
+set telemetry_halfduplex = OFF
 set telemetry_inverted = ON
 ```